 Tartiflette – a hearty meal of Reblechon cheese, potatoes, lardons and onions.

 Raclette– a cheese traditionally made from cow’s milk.
 Traditionally Raclette is served at your table with a grill plate so you can choose how much you’d like your cheese warmed and melted.
 Scraping off the Raclette directly from the large cheese wheel onto potatos, pickles and onions is a must to try out!

 Fondue – A dish which needs no introduction and is often normally associated with alpine skiing, Fondue is readily found in the region year round.
 Again a cheese lovers paradise!

 Farcement – This traditional dish may be a bit trickier to find but seek if out if you can.
 It combines sweet and savoury ingredients which are formed in the shape of a large cake.
 The outside is lined with strips of cured meat such as bacon and inside is filled with raisins, prunes, potatoes and cream.

-If you are looking to hire a bike for your cycling holiday we would recommend getting in touch directly with the hire shop and arranging this in advance of your holiday.
+If you are planning a cycling holiday in Le Bourg d’Oisans and looking to hire a bike we would recommend getting in touch directly with the hire shop and arranging this well in advance of your holiday.
 This will avoid the disappointment of missing out on a rental due to popular demand.

 Another tip is to make sure the bike you hire is equipped with gearing which will allow you to climb the mountains with a greater level of comfort.
 Most road bikes for hire will now come with compact gearing to allow for this, but it is best to be certain!